Grain Free, Primal, & Paleo Cornbread with Roasted Chilies and Goat’s Cheese

 Somewhere along the way, my little brother developed quite a palate for soul food and barbecue.
 Naturally, I dipped my toes in the water.
 There was a disaster with fried chicken where I learned that deep frying in flip flops is a bad idea, there were several rounds of dry cornbread, and an incident with baked beans that I’d rather not go into.
 Eventually, though, I really got the hang of things.
 My brother and I created a fabulous barbecue sauce.
 The recipe is on my fridge- notes scribbled in his and my handwriting.
 I think it should always live there.

-When I walked away from grain, in late August, I never thought I’d be able to create a skillet bread that reminded me of cornbread.
+When I took a break from grain, in late August, I never thought I’d be able to create a skillet bread that reminded me of cornbread.
 Cornbread, by its very nature, requires corn.
-After several rounds of trying different recipes and different flour ratios, I have finally come up with a recipe that will stand up to pulled pork, chili, even a killer rack of ribs.
+After several rounds of trying different recipes and different flour ratios, I have finally come up with a paleo cornbread recipe that will stand up to pulled pork, chili, even a killer rack of ribs.

-Who knew that grain free “cornbread” could really seem like cornbread?
+Who knew that grain free/ paleo cornbread could really seem like cornbread?
 With chunks of roasted chilies, and melted goat cheese, this is a gorgeous and grown up treat.
 Next, perhaps I’ll make a batch with a piece of pineapple, just one.

 Adapted from Deliciously Organic